cloudfauj/cloudfauj/README.md

 TODO

-- write infra methods for env creation/deletion
+- write infra methods for env creation/deletion - 31 july
-- write infra methods for app creation
+- write infra methods for app creation - 6 aug
-- implement all other side methods
+- implement all other side methods - 9 aug
-- cli server: setup local dir for all storage
+- cli server: setup local dir for all storage - 13 aug
-- revisit: we may not need the whole app logs command & its backend right now, we can just ship logs to cloudwatch
+- revisit: we may not need the whole app logs command & its backend right now, we can just ship logs to cloudwatch - 15 aug
-- polish the whole user experience
+- polish the whole user experience - 19 aug
-- write documentation
+- write documentation - 25 aug
- launch v1
+- launch v1 - 25 aug

 - read up on websocket & gorilla lib